grbritz/monggregation/README.md

 ## Monggregation

-Monggregtation is a MongoDB aggregation visualization tool.
+Monggregation is a MongoDB aggregation visualization tool.

 ## Installation